microsoft/pxt-arcade/docs/test/tutorials/chase-the-pizza.md

 - :paper plane: Open ``||sprites:Sprites||`` and drag the<br/>
 ``||sprites:on [sprite] of kind [Player] overlaps [otherSprite] of kind [Food]||``<br/>
 container into **an empty area** of the workspace.

+🤷🏽‍♀️ _Need help?
+Click the lightbulb in the circle below to see what blocks you need in this step._

 ```blockconfig.local